 It features a range of chef-prepared, seasonal entrées that require no cooking or cleanup.

-- provides fresh and flavorful paleo-friendly meals
+- provides fresh and flavorful paleo-friendly and vegan meals

 - uses high quality, sustainably sourced ingredients whenever possible, including organic produce and hormone-free meat

 - meals are produced in a gluten-free facility

 - could be beneficial for weight loss

 - Paleo meal plan doesn’t allow you to choose your meals